Overview

 engagements that are billed on a project-by-project basis.
 The fixed retainer is typically negotiated based on the size and complexity

-of the mandate, although they tend to fall between 20-75 basis points of assets under advisement.
+of the mandate, although they tend to be between 20-75 basis points of assets under advisement.
 Fees are typically invoiced and

 paid quarterly in advance.
 FLP Atrato Consulting fees may be fixed fees, negotiated annual fees, or based on the value of assets